DeborahAkp/Portfolio/SQL/Project 3/README.md

 GROUP BY category,sub_category;
 ```
 __Furniture Category__
-- The subcategory "Chairs" has the highest total sales within the Furniture category, while the subcategory "Bookcases" has the highest total profit.
+- The subcategory "Bookcases" has the highest total profit and the 2nd-highest total sales.
-- Both "Chairs" and "Bookcases" rank in the top two for sales and profits within the Furniture category.
-- The subcategory "Tables" has the lowest total profit, indicating that it may be less profitable compared to other subcategories within the Furniture category.
+- The subcategory "Tables" has the lowest total profit.

 __Office Supplies Category__
 - The subcategory "Storage" has the highest total sales within the Office Supplies category, while the subcategory "Appliances" has the highest total profit.
-- Both "Storage" and "Appliances" rank in the top two for sales and profits within the Office Supplies category.
+- Labels and Fasteners have the lowest sales and profit respectively
-- The subcategories "Art" and "Paper" have lower rankings in terms of both sales and profits compared to other subcategories within the Office Supplies category.

 __Technology Category__
 - The subcategory "Phones" has the highest total sales within the Technology category, while the subcategory "Copiers" has the highest total profit.
-- Both "Phones" and "Copiers" rank in the top two for sales and profits within the Technology category.
-- The subcategory "Machines" has a lower ranking in terms of both sales and profits compared to other subcategories within the Technology category.
+- The subcategory "Machines" has has the lowest total profit and the subcategory "Accessories" has the lowest sales.

 |category|sub_category  |total_sales|total_profit  |sales_rank|profit_rank|
 |--------|--------------|-----------|--------------|----------|-----------|